The Hare's Maggot ~ Hume

 The Hare's Maggot ~ Hume The Hare's Maggot ~ P. Shaw

 The Hare's Maggot ~ Hume is an English Country Dance.
-It was published by Playford (John Young) (website) in 1721 in The Dancing Master, Vol. the first, 17th ed..
-It was interpreted by Colin Hume (website) in 2024 and published in Colin Hume's Website.
+It was published by John Young in 1721 in The Dancing Master, Vol. the first, 17th ed..
+It was interpreted by Colin Hume (website) in 2019 and published in Colin Hume's Website.
 Originally a Triple Minor this version is a proper 3 Couple Longways dance.
 In this dance the couples are permuted by: 231.
 The minor set lasts 28 bars.
+The tune is in triple time.
+It is in the key: A Minor.
+An online description of the dance may be found here.

 In the 17th edition of the Dancing Master, John Young wrote: